-During product and service life extension, it is often necessary to revisit and challenge the assumptions behind any previous life cycle cost analysis (and constituent analyses) to evaluate their continued validity and/or applicability early in the process.
+During product and service life extension, it is often necessary to revisit and challenge the assumptions behind any previous life cycle cost analysis (and constituent analyses) to evaluate their continued validity

 Application to Product Systems

 Product life extension requires an analysis of the LCC associated with continued use of the existing product versus the cost of a replacement product.
 In the INCOSE Systems Engineering Handbook, Chapter 3.3 points out that the support stage includes service life extension (2012).
 Chapter 7 provides a framework to determine if a product's life should be extended (INCOSE 2012).
 In Systems Engineering and Analysis, Chapter 17 provides an LCC methodology and emphasizes the analysis of different alternatives before deciding on product life extension (Blanchard and Fabrycky 2011).